Speedrunning: Gameplay strategies

-Routing is considered a fundamental process in speedrunning.
+Routing is a fundamental process in speedrunning.
 Routing is the act of developing an optimal sequence of actions and stages in a video game.
 A route may involve skipping one or more important items or sections.
 Skipping a part of a video game that is normally required for progression is referred to as sequence breaking, a term first used in reference to the 2002 action-adventure game Metroid Prime.
-Video game glitches may be used to achieve sequence breaks, or may be used for other purposes, such as skipping cutscenes and increasing the player's speed or damage output.
+Video game glitches may be used to achieve sequence breaks, or may be used for other purposes such as skipping cutscenes and increasing the player's speed or damage output.
 Some people, called glitch-hunters, choose to focus on finding glitches that will be useful to speedrunners.
 In some games, arbitrary code execution exploits may be possible, allowing players to write their own code into the game's memory.
-Several speedruns use a "credits warp," a category of glitch that causes the game's credits sequence to play, which may require arbitrary code execution.
+Several speedruns use a "credits warp", a category of glitch that causes the game's credits sequence to play, which may require arbitrary code execution.
 The use of glitches and sequence breaks in speedruns was historically not allowed, per the rules of Twin Galaxies' early leaderboards.
 When speedrunning moved away from Twin Galaxies towards independent online leaderboards, their use became increasingly common.

 Tool-assisted speedruns

 A tool-assisted speedrun (TAS) is a speedrun that uses emulation software and tools to create a "theoretically perfect playthrough".
-According to TASVideos, common examples of tools include advancing the game frame-by-frame to play the game more precisely, retrying parts of the run using savestates, and hex editing.
+According to TASVideos, common examples of tools include advancing the game frame by frame to play the game more precisely, retrying parts of the run using savestates, and hex editing.
 These tools are designed to remove restrictions imposed by human reflexes and allow for optimal gameplay.
 The run is recorded as a series of controller inputs intended to be fed back to the game in sequence.
-Although generally recorded on an emulator, TASes can be played back on original console hardware by sending inputs into the console's controller ports.
+Although generally recorded on an emulator, TASes can be played back on original console hardware by sending inputs into the console's controller ports, a process known as console verification (as some exploits are possible on emulation but not console).
 To differentiate them from tool-assisted speedruns, unassisted speedruns are sometimes referred to as real-time attack (RTA) speedruns.
 Due to the lack of a human playing the game in real time, TASes are not considered to be in competition with RTA speedruns.